isohedral/tactile/README.md

 ## Using Tactile

 In order to understand how to use Tactile, it might first be helpful to become acquainted with the Isohedral tilings.
 The ultimate reference on the subject is the book _Tilings and Patterns_ by Grünbaum and Shephard.
-You could also have a look at my book, [_Introductory Tiling Theory for Computer Graphics_][https://www.morganclaypool.com/doi/abs/10.2200/S00207ED1V01Y200907CGR011], which is much slimmer and written more from a computer science viewpoint.
-If you want a quick and free introduction, you could look through Chapters 2 and 4 of [my PhD thesis][http://www.cgl.uwaterloo.ca/csk/phd/].
+You could also have a look at my book, [_Introductory Tiling Theory for Computer Graphics_][mybook], which is much slimmer and written more from a computer science viewpoint.
+If you want a quick and free introduction, you could look through Chapters 2 and 4 of [my PhD thesis][phd].

 [phd]: http://www.cgl.uwaterloo.ca/csk/phd/
 [glm]: https://glm.g-truc.net/